CEAMTEAM/ceamteam/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = Features =

 * Auto width
-* Ordering – sort the table by the characteristics that you want.
+* Ordering – sort the table by the desired characteristics
-* Pagination – enable page control, divide content of the table into discrete pages – lets users tap through a series of related pages.
+* Pagination – enable page control, divide content of the table into discrete pages to let users tap through a series of related pages.
-* Searching – enable search by the table.
+* Searching – enable table search.
 * State saving – restore table state on page reload.
 * Responsive Modes
 * CSS Editor